 The winners will be featured on the Milwaukee Business Journal’s website over the next two weeks and in our April 23 weekly edition.

 The Bader Rutter development also recently won a 2018 Milwaukee Business Journal Real Estate Award.
-You can read about that award by clicking here.

 I caught up recently with Nickerson to talk about the office and its unique features.